Marton Csokas: Career

 Csokas made his acting debut in 1990 on the New Zealand drama series Shark in the Park, as Terry Mercer in the episode "Technical K.O.".
-He also portrayed Leonard Rossi-Dodds in the soap opera Shortland Street from 1993 until 1995.
+He also portrayed Leonard Rossi-Dodds in the long-running soap opera Shortland Street from 1993 until 1995.
 In 1996, he starred in the romantic drama film Broken English; and from 1997 to 2001, he had a recurring role on Xena: Warrior Princess, portraying the character Borias.
 Csokas also portrayed Lord Celeborn in The Lord of the Rings: The Fellowship of the Ring (2001) and The Lord of the Rings: The Return of the King (2003), Yorgi in XXX (2002), Mr. Smith in Kangaroo Jack (2003), Jarda in The Bourne Supremacy (2004), Trevor Goodchild in Æon Flux (2005), and Guy de Lusignan in Kingdom of Heaven (2005).

 Csokas' stage credits include plays by Tom Stoppard and William Shakespeare in the 1990s in New Zealand, and Who's Afraid of Virginia Woolf?
 (2007) and Peribáñez (2006) with Company B in Australia.

 In 2007, he portrayed Hora in the drama film Romulus, My Father, for which he won an AACTA Award for Best Actor in a Supporting Role and a Film Critics Circle of Australia Award for Best Supporting Actor.
 In 2012, he appeared in the drama film Dead Europe.
 For his role in Dead Europe, he was again nominated for an AACTA Award for Best Actor in a Supporting Role.

-In 2013, Csokas co-starred in the crime-thriller Pawn with Forest Whitaker and Michael Chiklis, and portrayed Jimmy Laszlo in the DirecTV police drama Rogue, starring opposite Thandie Newton.
+In 2013, Csokas co-starred in the crime-thriller Pawn with Forest Whitaker and Michael Chiklis, and portrayed Jimmy Laszlo in the DirecTV police drama Rogue, starring opposite Thandiwe Newton.
 In 2014, he had roles in the films Noah, The Amazing Spider-Man 2, and Sin City: A Dame to Kill For, and as Nicolai Itchenko in The Equalizer.
 Also in 2014, he starred as the superintendent in the Discovery Channel's scripted miniseries Klondike.
 Csokas then portrayed General Thomas Gage in History Channel's three-part miniseries Sons of Liberty in 2015.